yiisoft/docs/guide/en/concept/autoloading.md

 needed.
 When done, execute `composer dump-autoload` or simply `composer du` and classes from the corresponding namespaces will start loading automatically.

+If you need development environment specific autoloading that is not used when executing Composer with `--no-dev` flag, add it to `autoload-dev` section instead of `autoload`.

 ## References

 - [PSR-4: Autoloader](https://www.php-fig.org/psr/psr-4/).